golu088/Python_project/Random_password_generate_project/README.md

 Random Password Generator (Python)

 Project Overview

 This project is a simple Random Password Generator script written in Python.
 The program generates a random password of a specified length, helping users create secure passwords for their accounts.

 Features

-Generate Random Passwords: Produces a random password based on a user-specified length.
+-> Generate Random Passwords: Produces a random password based on a user-specified length.
-Character Customization: Uses a combination of uppercase letters, lowercase letters, digits, and special characters for strong password generation.
+-> Character Customization: Uses a combination of uppercase letters, lowercase letters, digits, and special characters for strong password generation.

 Requirements
 Python (version 3.x)

 Installation and Usage
-Clone the repository or download the code files.
+1. Clone the repository or download the code files.
-Run the following command to start the script: python Main.py
+2. Run the following command to start the script:

+python Main.py

-Specify the desired password length when prompted, and a random password will be generated.
+3. Specify the desired password length when prompted, and a random password will be generated.

-Code Explanation
+Code Explanion
 The script uses the following modules: os.urandom(): Provides a source of random bytes to ensure better randomness. random.choice(): Selects random characters from a predefined set of characters.